 Norris has used his success to give back to the military community, serving as a spokesman on behalf of the Department of Veterans Affairs and hospitalized veterans.
 On March 28, 2007, Commandant Gen. James T. Conway made Norris an honorary United States Marine.

 "When you find a really tough guy, he's not a predator.
 He doesn't have to prove himself.
 Guys who have to pretend to be tough, they ain't.
 I'm tough."

-After his discharge from the Army, Tureaud tried out for the NFL's Green Bay Packers but failed to make the team because of a knee injury.
-However, his Army police training served him well in his next job, as a bouncer at Chicago nightclubs, where he began cultivating his ultra-tough "Mr. T" persona (the famous gold chains he wears were a result of picking up discarded jewelry from the nightclub every night).
-Perhaps the first "celebrity bodyguard," and certainly one of the most famous, Mr. T eventually found fame in the movies and TV, and currently lives in L.A.
+After his discharge from the Army, he tried out for the NFL's Green Bay Packers but failed to make the team because of a knee injury.
+However, his Army police training served him well in his next job, as a bouncer at Chicago nightclubs, where he began cultivating his ultra-tough persona.
+He later became the first "celebrity bodyguard," protecting celebrities like Steve McQueen, who seems to be a great guy to know, judging by this list. .

 3. Johnny Cash